-The energy and momentum integrations may be performed, with the introduction of the volume element $l^3 dV/V$.
+The calculation of total energy and momentum follows the introduction of a volume element $l^3 dV/V$.
 In order to arrive at the correct quantum expressions, the integrals must be independent of the ratio k^2/g^2 .
 This factor is eliminated by setting